webix-hub/gitbook-webix-jet/details/app.md

 ### <span id="render">app.render()</span>

-The **render** method is the method that builds the UI of the application.
-If called without any parameters, it just renders the UI according to the start URL, specified in the app configuration.
-The app UI takes the whole page.
+The **render** method builds the UI of the application.
+If called without any parameters, it just renders the UI according to the start URL, specified in the app configuration inside the page.

 ```js
 app.render();
 ```

-But if you want to render the app inside of a container, you can pass the string parameter to it with the ID of the container:
+But if you want to render the app inside a container, you can pass the string parameter to it with the ID of the container:

 ```js
 app.render("mybox");